 - additional computational resources on the email servers involved.

-For TLS transmission to be used at all, the destination email server must support and advertise support for TLS (see: How to Tell Who Supports TLS for Email Transmission) and the sending server must be configured to use TLS connections when available.
+For TLS transmission to be used, the destination email server must “advertise” support for TLS (see: How to Tell Who Supports TLS for Email Transmission) and the sending computer or server must be configured to use TLS connections when possible.

 - No TLS — never use it.

-- Opportunistic TLS — use it if it is available
+- Opportunistic TLS — use it if it is available, if not, send insecurely.

 - Forced TLS — use TLS or do not deliver the email at all

 How Secure is SMTP TLS?

 TLS protects the transmission of the content of email messages.
 It does nothing for protecting the security of the message before it is sent or after it arrives at its destination.